VirKon421/path-visualization/README.md

 ![Obstacle Screen](img/path3.png)

 ## Algorithm in action
-This is an example of the algorithm in action, trying to find the most effecient path to connect both the end points, taking advantage of the graphical user interface.
+This is an example of the A* algorithm in action, trying to find the most effecient path to connect both the end points, taking advantage of the graphical user interface.
+The algorithm used in this program is A*, which is commonly used in python to find the closest route between two end points.
+It is the most effective and efficient python compatible algorithm I know (as of my Sophomore year in High School), so I decided to write the program around this algorithm.
 ![Algo Screen](img/path4.png)

 ## Final Path